🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

-Weight gain during pregnancy is a natural and essential aspect of healthy fetal development.
-Understanding the nuances and factors that influence this bodily change can help you better prepare for the nine months of gestation.
+Weight gain during pregnancy is a natural and essential aspect of the development of a healthy foetus.
+Understanding the nuances and factors that influence this body change can help you better prepare for the nine months of gestation.

 The different phases of weight gain

 During the first trimester, weight gain is often minimal, as the body adapts to the new situation.
-The uterus begins to prepare to welcome the baby, but the fetus is still very small.
+The uterus is beginning to prepare to receive the baby, but the foetus is still very small.
 On average, a pregnant woman gains between 1 and 2 kilos in the first three months.
 This increase includes the gain in blood volume, the formation of new fat cells and the increase in amniotic fluid.

 The second trimester is generally marked by more rapid weight gain.
 At this stage, the baby is growing rapidly, causing the uterus to expand significantly.
 Women usually gain between 5 and 7 kilos during this period.
-This weight gain can be attributed to a combination of fetal growth, increased blood production, and increased formation of grease which will serve as an energy reserve during childbirth.
+This weight gain can be attributed to a combination of foetal growth, increased blood production and increased fat formation, which will serve as an energy reserve for childbirth.

-The last trimester is when weight gain is most marked, with an average of 4 to 6 kilos added up to delivery.
-During these last months, the baby grows to around 50 cm and weighs around 3 to 4 kilos.
-The volume of amniotic fluid also increases, as does the intake of essential nutrients to support the baby until birth.
+The last trimester is when weight gain is most marked, with an average of 4 to 6 kilos added up to the birth.
+During these final months, the baby grows to around 50 cm and weighs around 3 to 4 kilos.
+The volume of amniotic fluid also increases, as does the supply of essential nutrients to support the baby until birth.

 Factors influencing weight gain